-Hawaiian Pineapple Guacamole
+Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 ·

-Pineapple Guacamole: the Ultimate Summer Appetizer
+Pineapple Guacamole: the Ultimate Summer Party Appetizer

 Large bowl of pineapple guacamole, shown with tortilla chips, a whole pineapple, and colorful Hawaiian flowers.

-How to Make Guacamole with Pineapple
+How to Make Pineapple Guacamole

-As written, the recipe uses three avocados and yields enough for 6-8 appetizer sized servings.
+As written, the recipe uses three avocados and yields enough for 6-8 appetizer-sized servings.
 You can easily scale up or down as needed.

 A Spicy Pineapple Guacamole Variation